-- One person, one vote (RONR, 11th ed., p.
-407) - No unit voting (casting all your affiliate's votes for the candidate who received a majority vote of your affiliate's delegates) Bylaws Article 10.6.a - No proxy voting (RONR, 11th ed., p.
-423, 428-9) - No absentee voting (RONR, 11th ed., p.
-263, 423) - Votes are only permitted by credentialed delegates physically present in the room at the time of the vote.
+- One person, one vote (RONR, p.
+407)

+- No unit voting (casting all your affiliate's votes for the candidate who received a majority vote of your affiliate's delegates) Bylaws Article 10.6.a

+- No proxy voting (RONR, p.
+423, 428-9)

+- No absentee voting (RONR, p.
+263, 423)

+- Votes are only permitted by credentialed delegates physically present in the room at the time of the vote.
 Even if your affiliate is allocated up to 20 delegates, and 15 attended and were credentialed at the convention, but only 8 are in the room at the time of the vote, you may only submit 8 votes.
 Even if the 7 people who are out of the room told a friend how they wanted to vote, you may not submit votes for them.
-(RONR, 11th ed., p.
+(RONR, p.
 4)

-As has been documented in the appendices of the 2014 and 2016 conventions, because our convention votes are manually tallied by humans under time pressures, errors occur even when people are trying hard to be accurate.
-As a state chair, your conscientious effort while overseeing your affiliate's vote can prevent or catch these errors.
+As has been documented in the appendices of the 2014, 2016, and 2018 conventions, because our convention votes are manually tallied by humans under time pressures, errors occur even when people are trying hard to be accurate.
+As a delegation chair, your conscientious effort while overseeing your affiliate's vote can prevent or catch these errors.